 Can Dogs Eat Fish?

 Yes, dogs can eat fish, but not all types.
-Dog owners who plan to feed their dogs fresh home cooked fish for the first time should first discuss it with their vets.
-Also, start with a small portion the first time, and keep a lookout for any signs of discomfort which could be gastro-intestinal upset, or an allergic reaction.
+Dog owners who plan to feed their dogs fresh home-cooked fish for the first time should first discuss it with their vets.
+Also, start with a small portion the first time, and keep a lookout for any signs of discomfort which could be gastro-intestinal upset or an allergic reaction.

-Salmon, lake whitefish, ocean whitefish, walleye, herring, Arctic char, sardines and flounder are safe fish to give a dog.
+Salmon, lake whitefish, ocean whitefish, walleye, herring, Arctic char, sardines, and flounder are safe fish to give a dog.
 Fish types that live long and grow very big, like tuna and swordfish, typically have years of accumulated mercury in their flesh, which can cause mercury poisoning in dogs.
 Fish, properly cooked, free of seasonings, and deboned can provide health benefits for dogs.
 The omega-3 fatty acids in fish can decrease inflammation in dogs.
 It is a healthy protein source.

 It may be wise to give dogs fish treats rather than replace other primary protein sources with fish.
 Be careful with the portion size; follow the 90/10 rule, which means only 10% of the dog’s daily calories makes up the fish treat.
-Being a treat does not mean it should be a crumbed fish finger or deep fried fish.
-Plain, boiled or steamed, deboned is the way to go.
+Being a treat does not mean it should be a crumbed fish finger or deep-fried fish.
+Plain, boiled, or steamed, deboned is the way to go.

 Can Dogs Eat Peanut Butter?

 Peanut butter’s nutritional value for dogs includes vitamins B and E, along with minerals like folate, copper, and magnesium.
-Although it is a rich protein source, it contains less essential amino acids cysteine and methionine because it is a legume rather than an animal protein.
+Although it is a rich protein source, it contains fewer essential amino acids cysteine and methionine because it is a legume rather than an animal protein.

 Peanut butter’s calorie count is high, therefore portion size matters.
 A small dog like a Maltese or a Yorkshire Terrier shouldn’t get more than ½ a tablespoon of peanut butter per day, and a larger dog like an Afghan Hound or an Alaskan Malamute can get a full tablespoon per day.